Dealing With Aggravated Stalking in Georgia

 The victim may have incorrectly identified the supposed stalker.
 A defendant can avoid a conviction by disproving their identification as the culprit.
 In that case, it is left for the law enforcement officials to find the actual offender.

 From the elements of the offense, as discussed earlier, it is evident that stalking or aggravated stalking charges are based on a lack of consent on the victim’s part.
 If the defendant can show that the “offending” acts were done with the victim’s permission, there may be no basis for a conviction.
+The prosecutor must prove beyond a reasonable doubt that the victim never consented to the acts.

 Under the Georgia Code, persons engaged in protected activities such as law enforcement or other lawful business or professional activities are not liable for stalking where the acts complained of were done in the course of their duties.